abel-keya/Project-Communicate-Data-Findings/README.md

 **Problem statement** Apply design and data visualization principles to the data analysis process by creating visualizations to tell a story with data.

-# dataset
+# Dataset

 # Main findings from the exploratory data analysis

-# choice the results to put in your explanatory analysis
+# Choice the results to put in your explanatory analysis

 # Feedback from others for your explanatory designs